syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/stepLine.png)

-## Scatter Chart
+## Scatter chart

-Scatter chart is a collection of points plotted in the rectangular co-ordinate system.
+Scatter chart is a collection of points that are plotted in the rectangular co-ordinate system.
 It is often used in relationship analysis up to one independent variable.
-The size of the scatter segments can be modified with the help of `ScatterWidth` and `ScatterHeight` properties.
+The size of scatter segments can be modified with the help of `ScatterWidth` and `ScatterHeight` properties.

-The following code snippet shows how to select a scatter chart.
+The following code snippet shows how to select a scatter chart:

 {% tabs %}